Erkaman/erkaman.github.io/src/cuda_rle.md

 arithmetic intensity is very low, so the execution time dominated by the time it takes to read from the global memory.
 So if you want to implement a faster version of PARLE, you will need to minimize your reads and writes to the global memory.
-And one way of doing is, like Ana did, to use cleverly used shared memory.
+And one way of doing this is, like Ana did, to use shared memory.